 Their common characteristic is that they are all free-form editable maps, so you don’t have to draw the states manually.
 Unfortunately, the shape-based maps are grouped by default, so we must separate them using the “Ungroup” function.

 So we’ll be able to color every single state individually.
 Then, after the ungrouping, we’ll have a map just like this one below.

 Create the Data Table and Textboxes

 Create a similar database, as you can see in the figure below:

 The column “State” contains the names of the states.
 You can find the codes; these will be very important later.
 Every shape gets a unique name, and by this, we will be able to identify them automatically when making the US state map.

 In the third column, there are the values by which the VBA decides what color each state will be.
 Our next task is to assign to each object the proper identification.
 First, highlight the shape and use the name box.
 Next, we should name the highlighted area by the state codes in the data table.

 We’ll display the names of the states for a better understanding of everyone.
 Then, all we have to do is insert a textbox and position it over the state.
-For consistency, we should aspire to use the data table’s proper codes.
+We should aspire to use the data table’s proper codes for consistency.